Do you have a complaint?

 If we’ve let you down, tell us

 We want everyone who uses Citizens Advice Dudley and Wolverhampton to be happy with the service we provide.
 That’s why, if we’ve let you down, we want to hear from you – no matter how big or small the issue is.

 Often, we’ll be able to put things right.
 Even when we can’t, knowing where we’ve gone wrong will help us do better in the future.
 We promise to deal with every complaint quickly, professionally, and confidentially.

 Asking Citizens Advice Dudley and Wolverhampton to resolve the problem

 It’s important to us to know if something has gone wrong, so we can do our best to put it right.
 Don’t be afraid to speak to the Manager or person in charge of complaints.
 They will often be able to solve the problem right away. .If they can’t, or you’re still not happy, you can make a formal complaint.

 There are several ways to make a complaint:

-You can write a letter explaining what happened and send it to our address below, or drop it into our Stone Street premises.
+You can write a letter explaining what happened and send it to our address below, or drop it into one of our premises.
 Alternatively, you can call or email the Citizens Advice Feedback team and they will pass your complaint to the right person.
 Your complaint will be investigated by someone who isn’t directly involved.
 If it’s upheld, we’ll apologise fully – and, if appropriate, let you know what we’re doing to put things right.
 We aim to respond to every complaint within eight weeks.
 If it’s going to take longer than this, we’ll explain why and keep you informed of the progress.